GeoscienceAustralia/dea-knowledge-hub/docs/tech-alerts-changelog/_tech_alerts_changelog.md

 All new versions of our 'summary derivative products' will be affected by this change (but existing versions of the products will not be changed).
 These products are [DEA Geometric Median and Median Absolute Deviation (GeoMAD)](/data/product/dea-geometric-median-and-median-absolute-deviation-landsat/), [DEA Water Observations Statistics (Landsat)](/data/product/dea-water-observations-statistics-landsat/), [DEA Fractional Cover Percentiles](/data/product/dea-fractional-cover-percentiles-landsat/), [DEA Mangroves](/data/product/dea-mangrove-canopy-cover-landsat/), and [DEA Land Cover](/data/product/dea-land-cover-landsat/).

 Learn more about the [DEA Summary Product Grid](/guides/reference/collection_3_summary_grid/).

+## 2024-06-24: Performance issues with DEA Explorer and STAC API (Resolved)

+The recent performance issues with the [DEA Explorer](https://explorer.dea.ga.gov.au/) and [DEA Explorer STAC API](https://explorer.dea.ga.gov.au/stac/) have now been resolved.
+The performance and stability of these services have now returned to normal.
+We hope you continue to enjoy using these services.

 ## 2024-06-14: DEA Sandbox service has been restored